First Born and More

 • Increase in positive parenting practices (bonding and positive interactions)

-• Decrease in child abuse and maltreatment
+• Decrease in incidencts of child abuse and/or maltreatment

 • Increase in parental/caregiver social support